Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Introduction

-\paragraph{Contributions} We summarize the most important contributions of this work below: \begin{itemize} \item We introduce a new framework for generating continual classification and disentanglement benchmarks that for the first time allows testing continual learning methods over thousands of tasks.
-We will open-source our software package upon acceptance. \itemsep1em \item We propose a novel continual learning paradigm based on learning symmetry transformations, which circumvents catastrophic forgetting by separating gradient-based model updates from explicit memory edits. \itemsep1em \item We demonstrate that as the number of tasks grows, regularization-based continual learning methods quickly break down and replay-based methods either deteriorate in performance or become impractical due to extensive use of memory~and~compute. \itemsep1em \item We show that our approach exhibits significant forward and backward transfer, strong open-set classification performance, and excellent zero-shot generalisation.
-It can learn over hundreds of tasks with a constant computational budget and a slowly growing memory footprint. \end{itemize}
+\paragraph{Contributions} We summarize the most important contributions of this work below: \begin{itemize} \item We introduce \acrfull{ids}, an open-source tool for generating continual classification and disentanglement benchmarks consisting of any number of unique tasks. \item We show that all major continual learning methods break down on a simple benchmark created with \acrshort{ids}. \item We propose \acrfull{dcl}, a novel approach to continual learning based on separating explicit memory edits from gradient-based model updates. \item We implement a proof of concept of \acrshort{dcl} and demonstrate it can efficiently learn over hundreds of tasks and perform open-set classification and zero-shot generalization. \end{itemize}